-What happens if I don't think the therapist is a good match for me?
+What happens if I don’t think the counsellor is a good match for me?

-If you do not feel the therapist is a good match, we offer you a free consultation with one other therapist of your choice.
+If you do not feel the counsellor is a good match, we offer you a free session with one other therapist of your choice.

-I only want one session, will the therapist be able to help?
+I only want one session, will the counsellor be able to help?

 Why do I need to attend weekly sessions?

-The standard format of weekly sessions helps you make gradual and steady progress that means you see real results.
-In some cases, a therapist will agree to two or more sessions per week, if you both deem it beneficial and they have the availability.
+The standard format of weekly sessions helps you make gradual progress to where you want to get to.
+In some cases, a counsellor will agree to two or more sessions per week if you both deem it beneficial and they have the availability.

 Can I have more than one session a week?

 Yes.
-If you require more than one session a week, therapists may be able to accommodate this, with a review as things start to improve for you.
+If you require more than one session a week, counsellors may be able to accommodate this, with a review as things start to improve for you.

-Sometimes, however, the therapist you are working with will not have any other availability, so will not be able to offer multiple weekly sessions.
+Sometimes, however, the counsellor you are working with will not have any other availability, so will not be able to offer multiple weekly sessions.

 Can I speak to a counsellor before my appointment?

-Therapists are in sessions with clients during the day and simply can’t make time to talk to every potential client.
-Your consultation appointment is the time to ask any questions you might have, find out about how your therapist will work with you, and discover if you feel a connection.
+Counsellors are in sessions with clients during the day and simply can’t make time to talk to every potential client.
+Your initial session appointment is the time to ask any questions you might have, find out about how your counsellor will work with you, and discover if you feel a connection.

-Remember that while the majority of consultations proceed to a full course of treatment, you are under no obligation to continue.
+Remember that while the majority of initial sessions proceed to counselling sessions you are under no obligation to continue.